samyabdallahfamoco/jhipster-cities/README.md

 ?
 Please choose the native language of the application English ?
 Please choose additional languages to install (Press <space> to select, <a> to toggle all, <i> to invert selection) ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
 (Press <space> to select, <a> to toggle all, <i> to invert selection)

+`jhipster import-jdl ./jdl/jhipster.jdl` -> Overwrite all (a)

+Installation of front dependencies : `npm install`

+Launch the docker that will contain you database : `docker-compose -f src/main/docker/postgresql.yml up -d`

+Because we have selected OAuth2, we need to launch : `docker-compose -f src/main/docker/keycloak.yml up -d` Open : `http://localhost:9080/` on your browser (user: admin/admin) You will be able to manager users at this place.

+Finally run `./gradlew` to open your platform.
+Open : `http://localhost:8080/` (admin/admin or user/user)
+This is your place, where you will spend a long time, bring your friends there, have fun. ;)

 ## Development